House debates holding Meadows in contempt in Jan. 6 probe

 Associated Press

-WASHINGTON (AP) — The House began debate Tuesday on recommending criminal contempt charges against former White House Chief of Staff Mark Meadows, after he said he would no longer cooperate with the Jan.
+WASHINGTON (AP) — The House on Tuesday debated recommending criminal contempt charges against former White House Chief of Staff Mark Meadows after he ceased cooperating with the Jan.
 6 Committee investigating the Capitol insurrection.

+If approved, it would be the first time the House had voted to hold a former member in contempt since the 1830s, according to the chamber’s records.

+Back before he left Congress to join President Donald Trump’s administration, Meadows “continually insisted that people and high-ranking government officials respect the authority of Congress to do its job, and investigative powers are implicit in and intertwined with our powers to legislate this,” Rep. Jamie Raskin, a member of the committee, said on the chamber floor.

-The committee voted 9-0 Monday night to recommend charges against the former congressman and Trump ally.
+The committee voted 9-0 Monday night to recommend charges against the former North Carolina congressman who left in March 2020 to become Trump’s chief of staff.
+Approval by the full House would refer the issue to the Justice Department, which would decide whether to prosecute.

-But as the debate began Tuesday, Republicans came to the floor at first not to defend Meadows, but to talk instead about immigration, border wall legislation and the lack of Democratic opposition to racial injustice protests last year.

-“Until true leadership returns to the White House, the People’s House will have to step in and solve the Biden border crisis,” GOP Rep. Yvette Herrell said on the House floor.
+Trump also defended Meadows in an interview with The Associated Press, saying, “I think Mark should do what’s right.
+He’s an honorable man.
+He shouldn’t be put through this.”

+Meanwhile, Senate Republican leader Mitch McConnell told reporters “I do think we’re all watching, as you are, what is unfolding on the House side.
+And it will be interesting to reveal all the participants who were involved.”

 Trump Jr. added, “He’s got to condemn this s—- ASAP.”